benhowdle89/musings/_posts/2013-03-07-self-belief.markdown

 twitterusername: benhubbard434
 ---

 Always believe in your own ability.
-Use criticism to improve not get disheartened.
+Use criticism to improve, not to get disheartened.